BMW K1600GT (2017 - on) Review

-The water-cooled 1649cc, in-line six-cylinder motor remains unchanged, but now meets tight Euro 4 emissions regulations.
+The BMW K1600GT engine is a water-cooled 1649cc, in-line six-cylinder motor that remains unchanged from the previous generation's, but now meets tight Euro 4 emissions regulations.
 This means peak power of 160bhp and peak torque of 129ftlb are the same as the previous model.
 The engine is as smooth as it is powerful.

 Re-sale values are high because BMW’s reliability and service are top level.
 The new K1600GT continues this high level of quality, feels robust and secure.
 There are very few bikes on the market which have the level of sophistication and quality of the K1600GT.

 We don't currently have any 2017 BMW K1600GT owners' reviews on the site.